-Second, while most of the literature on short selling tries to disentangle whether short sellers trade on foreknowledge of future fundamental information (private information), or better interpretation (or better processing skills or means) of publicly available information in a sort of horse race, disentangle this is very difficult and ergo the evidence in this regard is inconclusive.
-One the one hand, many papers suggests that short sellers use private information and are able to predict future negative news, as they show results of high shorting activity before important corporate events (Khan and Lu, 2013; Kecskés et al., 2013; Christophe et al., 2010; Karpoff and Lou, 2010; Efendi and Swanson, 2009; Christophe et al., 2004).
-In contrast, Drake et al. (2011), Engelberg et al. (2012) and Blau and Pinegar (2013) find no evidence of abnormal shorting activity prior bad news events, and Engelberg et al. (2012) finds that the majority of short selling activity is concentrated after corporate news events, especially earnings announcements, and interpret this result as short sellers information advantage coming from their ability to better interpret public information.
-While Blau and Wade (2012) observe abnormal shorting prior to downgrades, but also prior to upgrades and Boehmer et al. (2020) finds evidence that short sellers trade with both private and public information.
+Fourth, while most of the literature on short selling tries to disentangle whether short sellers trade on foreknowledge of future fundamental information (private information), or better interpretation (or better processing skills or means) of publicly available information in a sort of horse race, disentangle this is very difficult and ergo the evidence in this regard is inconclusive.
+One the one hand, many papers suggest that short sellers use private information and are able to predict future negative news, as they show results of high shorting activity before important corporate events (Khan and Lu, 2013; Kecskés et al., 2013; Christophe et al., 2010b; Karpoff and Lou, 2010; Efendi and Swanson, 2009; Christophe et al., 2004).
+In contrast, Drake et al. (2011), Engelberg et al. (2012) and Blau and Pinegar (2013) find no evidence of abnormal shorting activity prior bad news events, and Engelberg et al. (2012) finds that short selling is concentrated after corporate news, mostly earnings announcements.
+While Blau and Wade (2012b) observe abnormal shorting prior to downgrades, but also prior to upgrades and Boehmer et al. (2020) finds evidence that short sellers trade with both private and public information.